PLCnext/CoffeeMachineDemo/README.md

 ## Introduction

-This demo application shows the diversity and openness of the open control platform PLCnext Technology using the example of a coffee machine control.
+This demo application demonstrates the versatility and openness of the open control platform PLCnext Technology using the example of a coffee machine control.

-Using a visualization, which is provided via the embedded web server of PLCnext Control, explanations are given as well as some different possibilities of programming can be experienced.
+Through a visualization provided via the integrated web server of PLCnext Control, you will receive explanations and can practically experience various programming options.

 ![Alt-Text](images/coffee_machine.PNG)